unitycatalog/unitycatalog/docs/usage/cli.md

 bin/uc table create --full_name my_catalog.my_schema.my_table --columns "id INT, name STRING" --storage_location "/path/to/storage"
 ```

-When running against UC OSS server, the storage location can be a local path(absolute path) or an S3 path.
+When running against UC server, the storage location can be a local path(absolute path) or an S3 path.
-When S3 path is provided, the [server](./server.md) will vend temporary credentials to access the S3 bucket
-and server properties must be set up accordingly.
+When S3 path is provided, the [server configuration](../server/configuration.md) will vend temporary credentials to access the S3 bucket and server properties must be set up accordingly.

 ### 3.4 Read a DELTA Table